fazalfarhan01/EarnApp-API/README.md

     `DeviceAlreadyAddedError` | When the device ID is already linked `UnKnownDeviceAddError` | When cause of failure is not known.
     `TooManyRequestsError` | Raised when earnapp rate limit is reached.
+    `UnKnownIPCheckError` | Raised when there's an error checking if the IP address is valid.
+    `InValidIPAddressError` | Raised when the IP address is invalid.
+    `UnKnownRedeemError` | When unknown error occurs on redeption.
+    `MinimumRedeemBalanceError` | When account doesn't have minimum balance needed for redeeming.